On the density of rational points on rational elliptic surfaces: Root number on the fibers of isotrivial rational elliptic surfaces

+As seen in Section \ref{rootnumber}, the root number is conjecturally equal to the parity of the geometric rank.
+It can thus be used as a substitute and becomes useful in the study of the density of rational point, especially when no geometric argument is known.

-A general geometric argument to show the density of the rational points, like those presented in the previous sections, is still not known.
-However, we can study the variation of the root number of the fibers of $X$.
-More precisely, we will study the cardinality of the sets
+Let $\E$ be an isotrivial elliptic surface\footnote{The non-isotrivial case is already studied in \cite{Desjardins1}}.
+We study here the variation of the root number of the fibers $\E_t$, more precisely the cardinality of the sets

 If $\sharp W_-=\infty$, we can conclude the density of the rational points conditionally to the parity conjecture.